January 1st (song): Music video

 The music video for "January 1st" was released alongside the single on 8 August 2019, and was directed by Koh Yamada.

 The video starts out with frontman, Masato Hayakawa, walking up from the ocean on the beach during the night to join his bandmates to perform the song.
 Flames from campfires surround the band as they perform.
 These scenes are intertwined with Hayakawa singing the song during the day on an escalator, under a bridge, and in the sea on the same beach while also scaling up stairs in a well which symbolises moving on.

-As of October 2022, the music video for "January 1st" has over 1 million views on YouTube.